-Blue Chip will deal out proceeds

-U-Wire

-MICHIGAN CITY, Ind.
-Michigan City Mayor Sheila Brillson drives a hard bargain.

-That's what officials with Boyd Gaming Corp. would undoubtedly say concerning the company's new deal to pay the city a portion of receipts from the Blue Chip Casino there.
+Blue Chip will deal out proceeds MICHIGAN CITY, Ind.
+Michigan City Mayor Sheila Brillson drives a hard bar- That's what officials with Boyd Gaming Corp. would undoubtedly say concerning the company's new deal to pay the city a portion of receipts from the Blue Chip Casino there.
 Boyd had been negotiating with Blue Chip Casino Inc. to acquire the property, and beefed up its promised payment to Michigan City in order to boost the chances that the sale would go through.
-It did.

 "I would say it's a most significant improvement," said Brillson.
 Under the deal, Boyd will make payments based on a sliding scale, subject to a minimum \$1 million per year.

-In addition, the casino will make annual \$300,000 payments until a competing gambling business comes within 80 miles of the riverboat, and buy an abandoned public-housing

-development adjacent to the casino, demolish the buildings and donate the land to the city for use as a park or other recreational facility.

-The company promised to make charitable contributions, as well.

-"[The deal] shows what good partners they will be," Brillson said.
-It also may show how anxious Boyd was to cement the The deal.
-Indiana Gaming Commission approved the

-sale on Monday, just hours after both sides reached the new agreement.

-Among all of Indiana's riverboats, the payment and incentive package to Michigan City from Blue Chip Casino Inc. was the skimplest, amounting to one-half percent of adjusted gross receipts.

-That would have produced a

-single \$750,000 payment to the city this year, Brillson said, which is one-third less than the owners of Grand Victoria Casino & Resort pay Rising Sun, Ind. in economic development incentives, for example.

-At the time the original deal

-was inked,

-"Our goal is to more the casino

-0 argued that

-fairly share in the it was facing

-revenue, to take into imminent

-account the revnue competition

-from Indian

-of the boat." land-based

-casinos in

-Ron Gifford Michigan,

-lawyer which, they

-lawyci argued,

-would

-squeeze earnings

-But that never materialized, Brillson said.
+In addition, the casino will make annual \$300,000 payments until a competing gambling business comes within 80 miles of the riverboat, and buy an abandoned public-housing development adjacent to the casino, demolish the buildings and donate the land to the city for use as a park or other recreational facility.
+The company promised to make charitable contributions, as well. '[The deal] shows what good partners they will be," Brillson said.
+It also may show how anxious Boyd was cement the deal.
+The Indiana Gaming Commission approved the sale on Monday, just hours after both sides reached the new agreement.
+Among all of Indiana's riverboats, the payment and incentive package to Michigan City from Blue Chip Casino Inc. was the skimplest. amounting to one-half percent of adjusted gross receipts.
+That would have produced a single \$750,000 payment to the city this year, Brillson said, which is one-third less than the owners of Grand Victoria Casino & Resort pay Rising Sun, Ind. in economic development incentives, for At the time the original deal was inked, the casino argued that it was facing imminent competition from Indian land-based casinos in Michigan, which, they argued w o u l d squeeze earn- "Our goal is to more fairly share in the revenue, to take into account the revnue of the boat."
+Ron Gifford lawyer But that never materialized, Brillson said.
 Instead, the Blue Chip Casino has been one of the most profitable in the state.

-Said Ron Gifford, a lawyer helping Michigan City: "Our goal is to more fairly share in the revenue, to take into account the revenue of the boat.
+Said Ron Gifford, a lawyer helping Michigan City: "Our goal is to more fairly share in the revenue, to take into account the revenue of the Got news?

-Got news?
 1-5323.

+ATTENTION JUNIORSI

-ATTENTION JUNIORSI If there may be a reason you are not listed as a junior by the registrar, and you still wish to participate in Junior Parent's Weeknd, pick up a form in the JPW office in the mezzanine of Lafortune student center.
+If there may be a reason you are not listed as a junior by the registrar, and you still wish to participate in Junior Parent's Weeknd, pick up a form in the JPW office in the mezzanine of Lafortune student center.

 Some possile circumstances may be: